Officers, N.C.O.s and Men of the 1st Battalion, Buried in Cement House Cemetery

 At the time of his enlistment he was employed as a ‘Carter‘.
 He was 5’ 6″ tall (1.68 m.), weighed 129 lbs.
 (9 stone 3lbs) had a ‘fresh‘ complexion, hazel eyes and light brown hair.
 His stated religion was Wesleyan Methodist.

-Edmund married Edith Jane Burt on 29th September 1913 at Kingston, Dorset and they lived at Chapel House, East Street, Corfe Castle, Dorset.
-He had one son, Edmund Arthur, born on 23rd September 1914 – just one month after Edmund was killed.
+Edmund married Edith Jane Burt on 29th September 1913 at St James’ Church, Kingston, Dorset, and they lived at Chapel House, East Street, Corfe Castle, Dorset.
+They had one son, Edmund Arthur, born on 23rd September 1914 – just one month after Edmund was killed.

 On 20th June 1904 he arrived in Chester and then was posted to Aldershot on 19th August and on to Lichfield on 20th September.

 On 26th December 1905 he was posted to India, returning home on 1st May 1907.
 He received a Good Conduct Badge.

 His Medal Index Card shows that as a Reservist he was recalled to the Regiment at the outbreak of War and entered France on the 16th August 1914 and was reported missing on 24th August following the Battalion’s heroic stand at Audregnies, where he fought on the left of the line under Captain Shore.

 Fred’s Service Papers contain an exchange of letters between the War Office and his widow exploring where he had been taken as a prisoner of war.
 However, it was later deemed that he had been killed in action “on or since” the 24th August.
 In total he had served 10 years 66 days with the Regiment.